e-sensing/sitsbook/docs-local/01-setup.md

 ## Additional requirements {.unnumbered}

-To run the examples in the book, please also install `sitsdata` package.
+To run the examples in the book, please also install the `sitsdata` package.
+We recommend installing it using `wget`.
+See instructions in the [GNU Wget site](https://www.gnu.org/software/wget/).

 ``` r